TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

    instance.

    .. versionchanged:: 3.7
-      Frames are now sorted from the oldest to the most recent, instead of most recent to oldest.
+      Frames are now sorted kutoka the oldest to the most recent, instead of most recent to oldest.

    .. method:: format(limit=None, most_recent_first=False)

       Format the traceback as a list of lines with newlines.
-Use the :mod:`linecache` module to retrieve lines from the source code.
+Use the :mod:`linecache` module to retrieve lines kutoka the source code.
       If *limit* is set, format the *limit* most recent frames if *limit* is positive.
 Otherwise, format the ``abs(limit)`` oldest frames.
       If *most_recent_first* is ``True``, the order of the formatted frames